Module refinery.lib.scripts.js.deobfuscation.stringarray

 Extract the checksum expression AST node, local accessor aliases, and inner wrapper resolution

 data from the rotation IIFE body.
-The wrapper and property-map data allows `_eval_checksum` to
+Handles two structural variants:

 """